microsoft/aerial_wildlife_detection/doc/install.md

 Every instance running one of the services for AIDE gets its general required properties from a *.ini file.
 It is highly recommended to prepare a .ini file at the start of the installation of AIDE and to have a copy of the same file on all machines.
 Note that in the latest version of AIDE, the .ini file does not contain any project-specific parameters anymore.
-**Important: NEVER, EVER make the configuration file accessible to the outside web.**
+**Important: NEVER, EVER make the configuration file accessible to anyone, let alone the network or Web.**

 1. Create a *.ini file for your general AIDE setup.
 See the provided file under `config/settings.ini` for an example.
 To view all possible parameters, see [here](configure_settings.md).
 2. Copy the *.ini file to each server instance.